 The account number is also required if you check the "FATCA filing requirement" box.
-See [Box 12](#), later.
+See [Box 12.
+FATCA Filing Requirement Checkbox](#), later.

 Additionally, the IRS encourages you to designate an account number for all Forms 1099-R that you file.
-See part L in the 2022 General Instructions for Certain Information Returns.
+See part L in the current General Instructions for Certain Information Returns.